-(a) The Employer shall provide a group life plan with benefits equivalent to four hundred percent (400%) of an employee's annual salary, with a fifty thousand dollar (\$50,000) minimum.
-The Employer shall pay one hundred percent (100%) of the premium.
+(a) The Employer shall provide a group life plan with benefits equivalent to 400% of an employee's annual salary, with a \$50,000 minimum.
+The Employer shall pay 100% of the premium.

-(b) Employees hired on or after the signing of this agreement shall, as a condition of employment, enrol in the group life plan and shall complete the appropriate payroll deduction authorization forms.

-(c) Participation is limited to regular employees (minimum of fifteen [15] hours per week).

-(d) Double indemnity will be provided for accidental death under the plan.

-- (e) Lump-sum payment will be made according to any combination of loss of one (1) or more limbs or eyes, in accordance with existing policy. - (f) A change in carriers shall not be made without sixty (60) days' notice and consultation with the Union.
+- (b) Employees hired on or after the signing of this agreement shall, as a condition of employment, enrol in the group life plan and shall complete the appropriate payroll deduction authorization forms. - (c) Participation is limited to regular employees (minimum of 15 hours per week). - (d) Double indemnity will be provided for accidental death under the plan. - (e) Lump-sum payment will be made according to any combination of loss of one or more limbs or eyes, in accordance with existing policy. - (f) A change in carriers shall not be made without 60 days' notice and consultation with the Union.